Rondinara Beach in Corsica is considered one of the most beautiful bays in Europe.

-Plus as you drive down, you get glimpse of what you are going to enjoy.
+But, as you drive down, you get a glimpse of what you are going to enjoy.
 So that is exciting!

-- At the bottom, there is large carpark.
+- At the bottom, there is a large carpark.

 - You have to pay a fee for the day - there is no other choice

-- You have to pay on entry at the kiosk
+- You have to pay upon entry, at the kiosk

 - It is right by the beach, just 1min walking a path in good condition and you are on the sand